Turkey's Erdogan faces mounting criticism over wildfires

 Fed by strong winds and scorching temperatures, the fires that began Wednesday have left eight people dead, forced thousands of residents and tourists to flee homes or vacation resorts in boats or convoys of cars and trucks.
 Charred and blackened trees have replaced some of the pine-coated hills in Turkey’s Turquoise Coast while many villagers lost homes and livestock.

-Firefighters were still tackling nine fires in the coastal province of Antalya and Mugla that are popular tourist destinations.
+Firefighters on Tuesday were still tackling nine fires in the coastal provinces of Antalya and Mugla that are popular tourist destinations.
 Other active fires were reported in the provinces of Adana and Isparta.
 In all, 137 fires that broke out in over 30 provinces since Wednesday have been put out, officials said.

 A senior Turkish forestry official described the wildfires as the worst in Turkey in living memory, though he could not say how many acres of forest land the fires had devoured.
 He also could not estimate how long it would take the crews to put the fires out, saying strong winds were reigniting flames that had previously been brought under control.
 The official spoke on condition of anonymity in line with government regulations.

-As residents lost homes and livestock, anger turned toward the government, which admitted that it did not have a firefighting aircraft fleet, and that the existing planes were not in usable condition.
-Opposition parties accused the government of failing to procure fire-fighting planes while channeling funds for construction projects that they say are harmful to the environment.
+As residents lost homes and livestock, anger turned toward the government, which admitted that it did not have a usable firefighting aircraft fleet.
+Opposition parties accused the government of failing to procure firefighting planes and instead spending money for construction projects that they say harmful the environment.

+In the village of Bozalan, in Mugla province, where homes and olive groves were incinerated, residents complained that the government's response was inadequate.

+“Our fire-extinguishing helicopters were insufficient,” said 58-year-old Mahmut Sanli.
+“Our homes burned down.
+If there was a firefighting crew in our neighborhood, this wouldn’t have happened.”

+Nevzat Yildirim, 30, said he had called authorities in Mugla pleading for help but “nothing came.”

+“We tried to protect our own homes through our own means, by filling up buckets.
+We organized ourselves with neighbors, youths and saved our homes,” he said.

 Erdogan’s government has also been accused of compromising firefighting efforts by refusing help from Western nations, including rival Greece, during the early stages of the fires.
-Agriculture and Forestry Minister Bekir Pakdemirli rejected the accusation, saying that the government had only refused offers for planes whose water-dumping capacities were less than five tons.
+Agriculture and Forestry Minister Bekir Pakdemirli rejected that accusation, saying the government had only refused offers for small water-dumping planes.

-The Israeli Embassy said Tuesday that Israel had also offered to help but that Turkish officials had refused the offer, saying the “situation is under control.”
+The Israeli Embassy said Tuesday that Israel had offered to help but Turkish officials had refused the offer, saying the “situation is under control.”
 It said the offer still stands.

-Local mayors posted videos pleading for areal firefighting responses to wildfires in their areas while celebrities joined a social media campaign requesting foreign help to combat the blazes.
+Mayors posted videos pleading for aerial firefighting responses to local wildfires while celebrities joined a social media campaign requesting foreign help to combat the blazes.
 The campaign drew an angry response from a top Erdogan aide, Fahrettin Altun, who said “Our Turkey is strong.
 Our state is standing strong.”

-Fire-dumping planes sent from Spain and Croatia were set to join planes from Russia, Iran, Ukraine and Azerbaijan on Tuesday.
+Fire-dumping planes sent from Spain and Croatia were joining planes from Russia, Iran, Ukraine and Azerbaijan on Tuesday.
 A total of 16 planes, 51 helicopters and more than 5,000 personnel were tackling the fires, officials said.

 Health Minister Fahrettin Koca said 36 people in Mugla and 11 people in Antalya were still being treated in hospitals for fire-related injuries.

 Authorities have launched investigations into the cause of the fires, including possible sabotage by Kurdish militants.
-Experts, however, mostly point to climate change as being behind the fires, along with accidents caused by people.
+Experts, however, mostly point to climate change as the culprit, along with accidents caused by people.

 A heat wave across southern Europe, fed by hot air from North Africa, has led to wildfires across the Mediterranean, including in Italy and Greece.

+The Turkish meteorology authority warned that temperatures would rise between 4 and 8 degrees Celsius above seasonal norms around the country's Aegean and Mediterranean coasts.

-In Italy, the head of the civil protection agency, Fabrizio Curcio, described wildfires affecting much of central and southern Italy as “dramatic.”
+In Italy, the head of the civil protection agency, Fabrizio Curcio, described the wildfires affecting central and southern Italy as “dramatic.”
 Firefighters on Tuesday were fighting seven major blazes in Calabria, Sicily, Basilicata and Puglia, employing aircraft near Matera, in Basilicata and around three fires in Calabria.

-They carried out more than 1,100 interventions in the last 24 hours.
+The mayor of Altamura, near the southern Italian city of Bari, advised residents to keep windows closed after a fire broke out in a plastics factory warehouse.
+A helicopter was dispatched near the city of Pescara in Abruzzo to prevent a wildfire from reaching a gasoline depot, while industrial production sites were under threat in the region's foothills.

+Italian firefighters have battled more than 37,000 fires since June 15, an 76% increase over last year, when 62,623 hectares (nearly 155,000 acres) were destroyed, according to the Corriere della Sera newspaper.
+In the Oristano province of Sardinia alone, 20,000 hectares of woodlands have burned, dealing a blow to local beekeeping.

 Follow all AP stories on climate change issues at https://apnews.com/hub/climate.